aditjain588/CPT_S-321-Object-Oriented-Software-Design/ShapesCreation/README.md

 <br/>
 **In the prototype that you are implementing, the user should be able to:** <br/>
 1) Change default size for shapes.<br/>
+2) Following shapes should be supported: square, rectangle, circle, pentagon and trapezium. <br/>
+3) Shapes can have a color and a border.
+Borders can have different thickness and pattern (solid line, dotted line, dashed line, etc.).
+Both color and shape should have default values of your choice, but the user should be able to change them for each instance of a shape.
+For example, the user might want to have a blue and a red trapezium. <br/>
-2) List the shapes that the user has created with all their associate information (ex., type, size, character).<br/>
+3) List the shapes that the user has created with all their associate information (ex., type, size, character).<br/>
 3) View the history of the shape creation sequences.
 In other words, list all sequences of shapes that she/he has created since the application is running.<br/>